 Office of Religious Education.

-Clergy/staff members/faculty/volunteers who supervise minors or young adults, or who are group leaders of parish- or school-sponsored activities, may not be under the influence of alcohol or any substance that can cause impairment and may not offer alcohol or any controlled substance (except
+Clergy/staff members/faculty/chaperones/volunteers while supervising minors or young adults, or who are group leaders of parish- or school-sponsored activities, may not be under the influence of alcohol or any substance that can cause impairment and may not offer alcohol or any controlled substance (except

 medication that is prescribed for a minor or young adult) to anyone under age 21.

 Adult participants should fill out and sign the Adult Consent and Release Form.

 All activities present some degree of risk.
 Locations need to identify and evaluate the risks presented by their activities and, when necessary, take extra precautions or avoid certain activities that present greater-than-normal risk.
 Each location should be aware of which activities may involve additional risk and seek assistance if there is any question in this regard.

 Participants are exposed to potentially significant risk of bodily injury.